-Integration and Segregation: Fair Housing Issues and Contributing Factors
+Integration and Segregation: Fair Housing Issues and Contributing Factors experience the lowest levels of segregation in the county while the highest levels are between Black and white populations.

 Like most communities across the Bay Area and the country, residential segregation persists in Sonoma County first and foremost by race and ethnicity.
 Sonoma County experiences relatively low levels of segregation across racial and ethnic categories.
-Asian and white populations experience the lowest levels of segregation in the County county while the highest levels are between Black and white populations.
+Asian and white populations

-Segregation also exists between income groups in the Countycounty, though it has declined between 2010 and 2015.
+Segregation also exists between income groups in the county, though it has declined between 2010 and 2015.
 Historical practices such as single-family zoning, minimum lot sizes, and maximum density continue to impede development of more affordable multifamily properties, making it more difficult for lower-income households to access housing.
 These practices disproportionately affect non-white populations, particularly Latino farmworkers, which may also help to explain the Racially & Ethnically Concentrated Areas of Affluence described in the previous section.